bluefl4mingo/NPK-Calculator-Dashboard/README.md

 # Streamlit Machine Learning Dashboard

 ## Overview
-This is a Streamlit dashboard for machine learning model stored in a `.pkl` file.
+This is a Streamlit dashboard for NPK calculator model stored in a `.pkl` file.

 ## Setup Instructions
 1. Clone this repository: